 Good furniture is not enough.
 The features and benefits of all different furniture must come together and create the ideal workspace together.
 Is eye contact between the operators desired or not?
 Should they be able to look at each other's monitors?
 Is there a lot or little consultation between them?
 Is a central video wall in the room required, or a video screen connected to the desk?
 All this influences the position that the desks and other furniture should have in relation to each other.
 Our turnkey approach is ideal to solve these issues.
 By leaving the layout of the entire control room to us, you not only save costs and time, but you are also sure that everything is optimally matched.

-● Health and safety rules
+● Health and safety rules and regulations

 ● NEN-EN 527 - Office furniture - work tables - desks

 ● NEN-EN 1335 - Office furniture - office chairs - part 1 dimensions: determination of the dimensions

 ● NPR-1813 - Guideline for office furniture and their application in furnishing administrative areas and offices - Explanation to the NEN-EN 1335 series, the NEN-EN 527 series and NEN-EN 13761

 ● NEN-1824 - Ergonomic requirements for the area of (workplaces in) administrative areas and offices

 ● NEN 3087 - Visual ergonomics: backgrounds, principles and applications